Product Disclosures

 "How much do I have to pay to get a prescription filled?"

-myCigna.com , provides personalized pharmacy plan information and helpful tools including our Prescription Drug Price Quote Tool.
+- Our member website, myCigna.com, provides personalized pharmacy plan information and helpful tools including our Prescription Drug Price Quote Tool.
 The Prescription Drug Price Quote Tool shows members drug prices specific to their coverage plan and lets them search for pharmacies.
 The easy-to-use drug pricing tool enables members to quickly see their medication options and make smart health spending decisions.
-Members can: - search for a drug and compare the cost of the brand-name medication and its generic equivalents
+Members can:

-- view drug pricing at retail pharmacies and Cigna Home Delivery Pharmacy in an easy-to-understand side-by-side format, including savings opportunities based on their coverage plan
+- view drug pricing at retail pharmacies and Cigna Healthcare Home Delivery Pharmacy in an easy-to-understand side-by-side format, including savings opportunities based on their coverage plan

 - use the pharmacy search feature for in-network pharmacies